-Malnutrition/Dehydration: Let’s say you’re following an extreme weight loss or detox diet that involves very few calories (ie. the master cleanse).
+Let’s say you’re following an extreme weight loss or detox diet with few calories (i.e., the master cleanse).
 Where do you get your nutrients on such a program?
-Furthermore, using herbal laxatives and other weight loss stimulants will damage your digestive and intestinal tract, reducing your body’s ability to digest and absorb what it needs.

-At the same time, the use of laxatives can increase your likelihood of dehydration since your colon is constantly stimulated to evacuate its contents, which includes a ton of water.
+At the same time, using laxatives can increase your likelihood of dehydration since it constantly stimulates your colon to evacuate its contents, including a ton of water.

 Do I even need to discuss the problems associated with malnutrition and dehydration?
 I didn’t think so.

-Diarrhea or Constipation: Attempting to lose weight too fast can lead to severe diarrhea or constipation, depending on the weight loss tactics you’re employing.
-Diarrhea is a concern because of the vast amount of water and electrolytes that are lost, as well as the fact that nutrients are often evacuated too quickly to be absorbed properly.
+Attempting to lose weight too fast can lead to severe diarrhea or constipation, depending on your weight-loss tactics.
+Diarrhea is a concern because it causes people to lose a vast amount of water and electrolytes and evacuate nutrients too quickly to absorb them properly.

-Constipation can become a serious concern as stuck stool can re-circulate toxins back into your body, foster the growth of unfriendly, cause additional weight gain, and put additional strain on your digestive system.
+Constipation can become a serious concern as stuck stool can re-circulate toxins back into your body, foster unfriendly growth, cause weight gain, and put additional strain on your digestive system.

-The reason I wanted to discuss rapid weight loss in this post is because that’s what is promised by most cleansing kits and detox diets.
+I want to discuss rapid weight loss in this post because most cleansing kits and detox diets promise it.
 But as we’ve seen, losing weight quickly is not a very desirable objective.

-Instead, the pursuit of health, through clean eating and regular activity (not herbal laxative and lemonade diets) will always be a safer and more sustainable approach.
+Instead, the pursuit of health through clean eating and regular activity (not herbal laxatives and lemonade diets) will always be safer and more sustainable.

 I hope this has helped you think twice about how you go after your new year’s resolutions.